 - Consult with a specialist who deals with children from high-risk backgrounds.
 If the data you've collected leads you to believe that your at-risk child may be struggling with sensory processing difficulties, seek out the assistance of a professional who is trained to diagnose problems of this nature.
 This consultation may take the form of either 1) a short, informal screening, during which the examiner looks for developmental deficiencies and checks to see whether your child has acquired certain specific skills, or 2) a full evaluation conducted by an occupational therapist, developmental optometrist, audiologist, speech/language pathologist, pediatrician, psychologist, special education specialist, and/or social worker.

-If you'd like to discuss the details of your situation at greater length with a member of our staff, or if you need referrals to child development specialists practicing in your area, call Focus on the Family's Counseling department for a free consultation.
-You may also be able to find the resources you need by visiting the website of TCU's Karyn Purvis Institute of Child Development.
+If you'd like to discuss the details of your situation at greater length, or if you need referrals to child development specialists practicing in your area, call Focus on the Family's Counseling department for a free consultation.

 Fostering or Adopting Children From Difficult Backgrounds (resource list)